 Many women who have gestational diabetes will develop it again in a future pregnancy.
-To reduce your chances of getting gestational diabetes again, BEFORE your next pregnancy:
+To go into your next pregnancy in the best possible health and reduce your risk of gestational diabetes, there are steps you can take BEFORE pregnancy:

-- " Aim to have your weight as close to the healthy range as possible

-- Be active for at least 30 minutes each day

-- " Make healthy food choices

-- " Ask your doctor for a diabetes check

-- " Ask your health professionals for advice on healthy weight gain during pregnancy
+- " Aim to have your weight as close to the healthy range as possible - " Be active for at least 30 minutes each day - " Make healthy food choices - " Ask your doctor for a diabetes check - " Ask your health professionals for advice on healthy weight gain during pregnancy.